The VCE History Study Design 2016-2020, as well as Advice for Teachers and Frequently Asked Questions, are available here.

 As advised in the VCAA Notice to Schools on 23 November 2016, some amendments have been made to Area of Study 1 (Living in an ancient society) for VCE Ancient History, Unit 3 and 4.
 The new Area of Study will apply from 2017.

-There are NO changes to Area of Study 2 (People in power, societies in crisis).
-The changes will NOT affect students who completed Ancient History in 2016.
+There were NO changes to Area of Study 2 (People in Power, Societies in Crisis).

-If you have any queries, please contact the VCAA, or alternatively contact Deb Hull, Executive Officer at firstname.lastname@example.org.
+If you have any queries, please contact Gerry Martin at the VCAA on firstname.lastname@example.org or alternatively contact Deb Hull, Executive Officer at email@example.com.

 HTAV's 'FAQs' on VCE Assessment